Scientific Name

 Temperature: High temperatures are not a problem, but the plant can be damaged when the temperature goes below freezing.
 C. smorenskaduense can withstand temperatures as low as 35 °F (1.7 °C).
 USDA Plant Hardiness Zones 10b to 11b, 35 to 50 °F (1.7 to 10 °C).

-Watering: When it goes dormant in the spring, C. smorenskaduense requires little or no water.
-In the fall, when it will begin growing, it is safe to water deeply, allowing the soil to dry before watering again.
+Watering: When dormant in the spring, C. smorenskaduense requires little or no water.
+When it begins growing in the fall, it is safe to water deeply, allowing the soil to dry before watering again.
 If leaves start to wrinkle during active growth, your plant needs water.

-Repotting: The best time to repot C. smorenskaduense is at the beginning of the period of active growth, but repotting can be done at almost any time while the plant is actively growing.
+Repotting: The best time to repot C. smorenskaduense is at the beginning of the active growth period, but repotting can be done at almost any time while the plant is actively growing.

 Learn more at How to Grow and Care for Conophytum.